grammyjs/website/site/docs/plugins/commands.md

 bot.use(loggedInCommands);
 bot.use(loggedOutCommands);

-// by default, users are not logged in,
+// By default, users are not logged in,
 // so you can set the logged out commands for everyone await loggedOutCommands.setCommands(bot);
 ```

 :::

-This way when a user calls `/login`, they'll have their commands list changed to contain only the "logout" command.
+This way when a user calls `/login`, they'll have their commands list changed to contain only the `logout` command.
 Neat, right?

 ## Command Translations